webhookdb/webhookdb-cli/MANUAL.md

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

 **--service, -s**="": Name of the service.
 Run `webhookdb services list` to see a list of all services available to your organization.

+### delete

+Delete an integration and its table.

+**--confirm, -c**="": Confirm this action by providing a value of the integration's table name.
+Will be prompted if not provided.

+**--integration, -i**="": Integration opaque id, starting with 'svi_'.
+Run `webhookdb integrations list` to see a list of all your integrations.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

 ### list